kr1shap/kr1shap/README.md

 I'm a second-year (maybe third) student at the University of Toronto, studying computer science + stats.
 I'm specializing in software engineering for my CS degree, and minoring in statistics.

-Right now, I'm interning @ RBC for my winter 2026 term as a software dev !
+Right now, I'm interning @ RBC for my winter 2026 term as a software dev on their wealth management team !

 ----